rikedyp/documentation/language-reference-guide/docs/system-functions/ncopy.md

 The `ProgressCallback` option is described in the [programming reference guide](../../../programming-reference-guide/native-files#progress-callbacks).
 The details specific to `⎕NCOPY` are listed below.

-* The first element of the right argument to the callback function is the character vector `⎕NCOPY`.
+* The first element of the right argument to the callback function is the character vector `'⎕NCOPY'`.

 ## Notes